Lloyd Morgan Group

 After this Level 3 Award you can progress to advanced qualifications such as the IMI Level 4 Award in Diagnosis, Testing and Repair of Electric/Hybrid Vehicles and Components.

 We’re here to help.
-Not sure about something get in touch.
+Any questions or need something specific?
+Get in touch.

 Why Choose Lloyd Morgan Group